Driver's Ed/Defensive Driving

 - Making safe and legal driving decisions

-- Creating a safe, stree-free personal driving space in and around your vehicle
+- Creating a safe, stress-free personal driving space in and around your vehicle

 - Driving to your destination safely - without a ticket or a crash, and without affecting other drivers' safety